Graham Leggat

+Fulham F.C. at 1958 with following players, from left standing: Eddie Lowe, George Cohen, Roy Bentley, Tony Macedo, Joe Stapleton, Jim Langley; front row: Graham Leggat, J. Hill, M. Cook, Johnny Haynes and Tosh Chamberlain.

 Graham Leggat (20 June 1934 – 29 August 2015) was a Scottish international footballer.

 Playing career

 Born in Aberdeen, Leggat started his career at his home town club as a right winger.
 He was part of the Aberdeen team that won the Scottish league title in 1954–55 and the 1955–56 Scottish League Cup.
 In November 2017, he was one of four inductees into the Aberdeen Hall of Fame.

 He was transferred to Fulham in 1958 for £16,000 (£ today), where he formed a right flank partnership with England captain Johnny Haynes.
 Leggat held the record for the fastest hat-trick in the English league, having scored three goals in three minutes in a 10–1 win for Fulham against Ipswich Town on 26 December 1963.
 This record was broken in May 2015 by Sadio Mané of Southampton.

 He wound down his career with short spells at Birmingham City, Rotherham United and Bromsgrove Rovers.